Mammoth Cave National Park: Geology

-The limestone layers of the stratigraphic column beneath the Big Clifty, in increasing order of depth below the ridgetops, are the Girkin Formation, the Ste.
+The limestone layers of the stratigraphic column beneath the Big Clifty, in increasing order of depth below the ridge-tops, are the Girkin Formation, the Ste.
 Genevieve Limestone, and the St. Louis Limestone.
+Water started to reach the Girkin stone about 10 million years ago while the upper areas of the cave formed around 3.2 million years ago.
 The large Main Cave passage seen on the Historic Tour is located at the bottom of the Girkin and the top of the Ste.
 Genevieve Formation.

 Each of the primary layers of limestone is divided further into named geological units and sub-units.
 One area of cave research involves correlating the stratigraphy with the cave survey produced by explorers.
 This makes it possible to produce approximate three-dimensional maps of the contours of the various layer boundaries without the necessity for test wells and extracting core samples.

 The upper sandstone caprock is relatively hard for water to penetrate: the exceptions are where vertical cracks occur.
 This protective layer means that many of the older, upper passages of the cave system are very dry, with no stalactites, stalagmites, or other formations which require flowing or dripping water to develop.

 However, the sandstone caprock layer has been dissolved and eroded at many locations within the park, such as the Frozen Niagara room.
 The contact between limestone and sandstone can be found by hiking from the valley bottoms to the ridgetops: typically, as one approaches the top of a ridge, one sees the outcrops of exposed rock change in composition from limestone to sandstone at a well-defined elevation.

 At one valley bottom in the southern region of the park, a massive sinkhole has developed.
 Known as Cedar Sink, the sinkhole features a small river entering one side and disappearing back underground at the other side.